ACCC Seeks to Curb Digital Platform Market Power, Facebook Hits Back

 The ACCC expresses three main concerns about the use of algorithms:

-- there is potential for discrimination by a platform in favour of its own businesses in related markets, such as shopping comparison, travel or apps
+- There is potential for discrimination by a platform in favour of its own businesses in related markets, such as shopping comparison, travel or apps; and

 These concerns raise different aspects of the same issue: information asymmetry between users and platforms gives platforms power to implement algorithms without users being able to understand the choices available or to negotiate if they could.